bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/listsinceblock.md

 - n: "Target Confirmations"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
   d: "Sets the lastblock field of the results to the header hash of a block with this many confirmations.
 This does not affect which transactions are returned.
-Default is `1`, so the hash of the most recent block on the local best block chain is returned"
+Default is `1`, so the hash of the most recent block on the local best blockchain is returned"

 {% enditemplate %}